ga4gh/vrs/docs/source/appendices/maturity_model.rst

 - Addition of implementation guidance, tests, or other supporting product features that do not directly affect data compatibility

-Versioning of approved GA4GH standards additionally follow the procedures for [GA4GH Product Updates](https://www.ga4gh.org/our-products/development-and-approval-process/#section_7).
+Versioning of approved GA4GH standards additionally follow the procedures for `GA4GH Product Updates <https://www.ga4gh.org/our-products/development-and-approval-process/#section_7>`__.
-Specifically, advancement of data classes to the trial use or normative levels must be accompanied by a minor release increment, and therefore may only be included in a release following an appropriate community and PRC consultation process ([GA4GH Product Development 32](https://www.ga4gh.org/our-products/development-and-approval-process/#section_7:~:text=32.%20Public%20comment,reduced%20or%20omitted.)).
+Specifically, advancement of data classes to the trial use or normative levels must be accompanied by a minor release increment, and therefore may only be included in a release following an appropriate community and PRC consultation process (`GA4GH Product Development 32 <https://www.ga4gh.org/our-products/development-and-approval-process/#section_7:~:text=32.%20Public%20comment,reduced%20or%20omitted.>`__).

 Releases
 ########